// 14 mins read

 It’s important to remember that each event has a distinct amount of effort involved, with effort being defined as costs, number of team members involved, and time planning.

 For us, a Book and Brew is the easiest to plan as it requires only a host and marketing person to plan and promote.
-Meanwhile, Assemblies are the most difficult as they requires the full TSE team participating in the design, promotion, and execution of the event.
+Meanwhile, Assemblies are the most difficult as they require the full TSE team participating in the design, promotion, and execution of the event.

 Once you determine your event’s concept, effort involved, and success metrics, it’s time to promote your event!